 The awards are named after Professor Peter Doherty, a Brisbane-born Nobel Prize winning scientist who was educated at Indooroopilly State High School and the University of Queensland.

 In 2015, the renowned Peter Doherty Awards for Excellence in Science and Science Education expanded and the awards became the Peter Doherty Awards for Excellence in STEM Education.
-This acknowledges STEM education as a strategic priority for the Department of Education and Training.
+This acknowledges STEM education as a strategic priority for the Department of Education.

 For further information about the Peter Doherty Awards for Excellence in STEM Education, please email firstname.lastname@example.org.